uberto/TddInsideOut/README.md

 1) Write exactly one new test.
 It should be the smallest test which seems to point in the direction of a solution.
 Run the test to make sure it fails

-2) Make the test from (1) pass by writing the least amount of implementation code you can in a STATIC method without side effects (no access to anything but the parameters and no output to anything but the function result)
+2) Make the test from (1) pass by writing the least amount of implementation code.

 3) Once the tests are green you can (must) refactor to improve the design.

 4) Repeat the process by writing another test (go back to step 1).

+Then came my set of rules, influenced by GOOS-style TDD practice.

 During refactoring check all the code for these 3 goals: